shmoergh/moduleur/modules/03-sidechain-mixer/README.md

 ### Build one of the Experimental options on the UI board

 The current version of the UI circuit allows you to choose from two different setups to control the sidechain ratio.
-This is marked in an EXPERIMENTAL block in the schematics:
+This is marked in an **_Experimental_** block in the schematics:

 <img src="https://github.com/user-attachments/assets/c5ac3d0f-e253-441f-a008-c33a5bb1fa2b" />